 Looking for more fun festive sweet treats to make at home?
 Then check these out before you go:

 Traditional Scottish macaroons

 Finally, if you do try this recipe don’t forget to leave a comment/star rating below as I just love to hear from readers.
 Want more Larder Love?
 Then follow me on Instagram, Facebook, Pinterest and Twitter and sign up for my newsletter too of course.

 PS This recipe is part of my 100+ Homemade Liqueurs and Edible Gifts For Christmas round up.

 - 1 egg white

-- 2 red liquorice lace/strawberry laces for tails
+- 2 liquorice strips red liquorice lace/strawberry laces for tails

-- Cochineal/pink/red food colouring for pink mice and cocoa powder for fawn mice
+- 1 tsp cocoa powder cochineal/pink/red food colouring for pink mice and cocoa powder for fawn mice

 - Separate the egg and whisk up the egg white until it is all nice and frothy.